Hyperobjekt/dignity-and-debt/content/meetings/digging-out-with-dignity-solving-the-student-loan-crisis-and-honoring-meaning-at-the-margins.md

 Moderated by Ida Rademacher (Aspen), Joanna Smith-Ramani (Aspen), Adam Goldstein (Princeton), Jeffrey Himpele (Princeton), and Frederick Wherry (Princeton)

 ## **Registration Details**

-A registration link and additional conference details will be availabe soon.
+A registration link and additional conference details will be available soon.
 The discussion forum is free and open to the public.